Yale-EEB723/finalproject/README.md

 The N50 value is 1.4 Mb, and the NG50 value is 1.18 Mb.
 I have received the output of the Canu assembly in the form of a fastq file.

+I do not have any transcriptome or proteome data for C. melampygus (yet) so I will be trying this assembly 'ab initio' just to get a hang of the program.

 ## Background

 The motivation behind this project is to use the bluefin genome as a reference upon which to map ddRAD data.